-BIO 140 GENERAL BIOLOGY I is an introductory course which contains a heavy emphasis on the cell, its structures, and the processes which take place inside the smallest of living units.
+BIO 141 GENERAL BIOLOGY I is an introductory laboratory course which contains a heavy emphasis on the cell, its structures, and the processes which take place inside the smallest of living units.
 4 credits.

-BIO 142 GENERAL BIOLOGY II studies the biological processes that occur at the system level in both plants and animals.
+BIO 142 GENERAL BIOLOGY II is a continuation of BIO 141 that focuses on the biological processes that occur at the system level in both plants and animals.
 Topics such as transportation, organism control, nutrient breakdown and utilization will be compared in different organisms.
+Laboratory course.
 4 credits.

-BIO 146 ESSENTIALS OF ANATOMY & PHYSIOLOGY is a course for non-biology majors.
-It surveys the major organ systems in the human body from both a structural and functional perspective and includes a lab.
+BIO 146 ESSENTIALS OF ANATOMY & PHYSIOLOGY is a laboratory course for non-biology majors.
+It surveys the major organ systems in the human body from both a structural and functional perspectives.
 4 credits.